Current budget figure

 /100

-Technology Programs is the biggest growth area at 11.4%.
+Technology Programs is the biggest growth area, up 11.4% from the prior year.

 Public Burden